About J.T. Ellison

 In 2012, Ellison teamed up with #1 New York Times bestselling author Catherine Coulter to co-write a new FBI series.
 The first book, THE FINAL CUT, released in September of 2013 and hit every major bestseller list.
 The series continues with THE LOST KEY, THE END GAME, THE DEVIL'S TRIANGLE, and THE SIXTH DAY.
-The next installment will be published in Spring 2019.
+The next installment, THE LAST SECOND, will be published in March 2019.

 Ellison published her first standalone novel, NO ONE KNOWS, a Nashville-based domestic thriller, in 2016 with Gallery Books, followed by the critically acclaimed LIE TO ME, published in 2017 with MIRA Books.
-Her newest standalone, TEAR ME APART, will be published on September 18, 2018.
+Her newest standalone, TEAR ME APART, released August 28, 2018 with MIRA Books.

 In 2015, Ellison was named a cohost of the Nashville literary television series A Word on Words.
 The series was hosted by respected journalist John Seigenthaler for more than 40 years and remains a favorite among viewers.
 The rebooted show builds on Mr. Seigenthaler’s distinguished legacy with an exciting new version of the literary series.
 The show won its first Emmy for Best Interstitial in 2017.
 Follow #keepreading for more updates on the show guests and lively literary discussions.